Huge waste of family money

 I was not surprised to see that the top 5 colleges on this list are all from California with UCLA and UC Berkeley taking the honors.
 What’s the reason: Very large number of applications combined with a low acceptance rate.
 Last year UCLA received 119,000 applications (the most ever for any college in US recorded history) and had an 18% acceptance rate.

 Problem: So, what’s going on?
-I believe there are three reasons because of which the rejection rates are so high:
+I believe there are three reasons the rejection rates are so high:

 1. Students apply to colleges (and majors) that they have very little or zero chances of getting in.
-Why: Because they don’t have the data or guidance to create a realistic college list.
+Why: Because they don’t have the data or guidance to know how to plan a realistic college or university list to apply to.

 2. Students apply to too many colleges.
 Why: They take safety in numbers because they don’t have an idea of their chances of getting accepted.